cunger/escape-velocity/content/docs/transport.md

 * {{< katex "k" >}} [{{< katex "m/s" >}}] is the mass transfer coefficient ({{< katex "\frac{1}{k}" >}} can be seen as the resistance to mass transfer)

-# Temperature conduction and concentration diffusion
+# Analytical solution for mass and heat conduction

 **Temperature conduction:** {{< katex "\cfrac{dT}{dt}=k(T_e-T)" >}}